 Tip: If your output device has multiple streams offering multiple channels, it may be difficult to find the channel you want in the pop-up menu.
 At the top of the window, you can deselect the tickbox for each stream you don’t want to use, so its channel isn’t shown in the pop-up menu.

 To hear a speaker’s test tone, click its Speaker button .

-For surround-sound configurations, the test tone for each speaker should be the same volume when heard from the listener’s vantage point.
+For surround sound configurations, make sure the test tone for each speaker is at the same volume when heard from the listener’s vantage point.